godotengine/godot-docs/classes/class_physicsserver.rst

 - **CONE_TWIST_JOINT_SWING_SPAN** = **0** --- Swing is rotation from side to side, around the axis perpendicular to the twist axis.

-The swing span defines, how much rotation will not get corrected along the swing axis.
+The swing span defines, how much rotation will not get corrected allong the swing axis.

 Could be defined as looseness in the :ref:`ConeTwistJoint<class_ConeTwistJoint>`.